josedv82/airball/README.md

 * minutes played
 * several common individual game stats (points, rebounds, assists, turn overs, etc).

+**Note:** This function does not return future games.
+It only returns up to the most recent played game, since it requires individual player game stats for it to work.

 `*The first season available for both of the above functions is 1947.*`